-In accordance with Article 16.2 of the Articles, each of the Directors shall hold office until the next following annual general meeting and, being eligible, offer themselves for election as Directors at the annual general meeting.
+In accordance with Article 16.2 of the Articles, each of the Directors shall hold office until the next following AGM and, being eligible, offer themselves for election as Directors at the AGM.
 The Company's forthcoming circular for the AGM will contain the detailed information of the Directors standing for re-election.